 CHAT: Page The SYSOP For CHATting.
 As mentioned, you have the option to engage chat mode with the F7 key while a user is on-line.
 Alternately, a user may page you for a chat by using this command.
 If you disable the chat active status with C= C in the local modes, then the user will be notified that you will be unavailable for chatting.
 If you do have the chat command enabled, you will be paged.
 Paging involves the chat page sound call.
 This is a series of "chiming" sounds, looped 10 times to give you enough time to either hear that the user wants to chat, or let the user know you are not around to respond.
 The sound parameters for the chat pager were defined with CREATE.CNF, and can be modified with the aid of EDIT.CHAT.
-During a chat page, the user on remote will see the numbers from 1 to 10 appear in a self-deleting sequence, appearing something like: ....1 (deletes over this) ....2 (deletes over this) ....2 (deletes over this) ....2. (mill the number 10 is reached.
-The duration of the pager is determined by the the gate delays.
-See CREATE.CNF for how to set gate delays.
-During this time, the user can abort the pager by entering "A" to abort.
-The deleting number sequence uses Xon/Xoff, so that you can control it with S, C, and A like a text file listing.
-If you fail to respond to the chat pager, the user will be notified that you will not answer, and be placed at the previous command prompt.
-During the pager sequence, you can engage chat mode with the F7 key as before.
-Note that the chat paging sound and the keyclick sound may interfere with each other.
-Therefore, you may notice a sound distortion if you enter the F7 key in the middle of the paging sound.

-While in that mode, you and the user will be isolated from the normal BBS operating process, so feel free to type to each other whatever the keyboard allows.
-Note that Control-W, the "write user record" command, is still active, as is local adde 2.
-Therefore, you can go into local mode, modify the user on-line, and use CTRL-W to update his record, all while the user is chatting with you.
+During a chat page, the user on remote will see the numbers from 1 to 10 appear in a self-deleting sequence, appearing something like :1 (deletes over this)2 (deletes over this)2 (deletes over this)2 (deletes over this)2 While in chat mode, you and the user will be isolated from the normal BBS operating process, so feel free to type to each other whatever the keyboard allows.
+Note that Control-W, the "write user record" command, is still active, as is local mode 2.
+Therefore, you can go into local mode, modify the user on-line, and use CTRL-W to update his record. all while the user is chatting with you.